theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     FROM surveys
     JOIN species ON surveys.species_id = species.species_id;

-***Exercise: Write a query that returns the genus, the species, and the weight of every individual captured at the site***
+***Exercise 6: Write a query that returns the genus, the species, and the weight of every individual captured at the site***

 Joins can be combined with sorting, filtering, and aggregation.
 So, if we wanted average mass of the individuals on each different type of treatment, we could do something like